 What is mental health?

-Generally speaking, ‘mental health’ refers to our state of mind and our ability to cope with the everyday events that happen around us.
-Someone with ‘good’ mental health usually feels capable of dealing with the normal, everyday situations that we all experience.
+‘Mental health’ refers to our state of mind and our ability to cope with the everyday events that happen around us.
+Someone who is mentally healthy usually feels capable of dealing with the normal, everyday situations that we all experience.

-For someone with a mental illness, managing day-to-day life is often a lot more difficult, if not impossible.
+For someone with a mental illness, managing day-to-day life is often a lot more difficult.
 Mental illnesses are fairly common in Australia, with about one in four people between the ages of 14 and 25 experiencing mental illness at some point.

-Keep in mind that this is a simplified definition of mental health and that it’s totally normal for most people to experience some form of mental health issues – that is, to go through ups and downs in life.
-It’s only when these difficulties hang around for longer than usual, and it feels like nothing will make them go away, that they may be considered a mental illness.
+Keep in mind that this is a simplified definition of mental health and that it’s totally normal for most people to go through ups and downs in life.
+When these difficulties hang around for longer than usual, and it feels like nothing will make them go away, they may be considered a mental illness.
+It could also include situations such as bereavement/loss and psychotic episodes - when it is impacting your everyday life and functioning and is upsetting to you or the people around you.

 What causes mental illness?

-It’s simply not possible to pinpoint the exact cause of any particular mental illness, as mental illness is generally believed to involve a combination of factors that might include some of the following:
+It’s not possible to pinpoint the exact cause of any particular mental illness, as mental health issues are generally believed to involve a combination of factors that might include some of the following:

 - Biological factors: Someone with a history of mental illness in their family has a higher chance of developing mental health issues, which means that genetics most likely plays a role.
 Hormonal balance is another biological factor that is known to impact on our mental health.

-- Recent life events: Current events can affect our mental health as well, such as persistent stress from study or work, or the loss of a loved one.
+- Recent life events/triggers: Current events can affect our mental health as well, such as persistent stress from study or work, or the loss of a loved one.

-- Psychological factors: Mental illnesses are also influenced by our thoughts and feelings, as opposed to our surroundings and circumstances.
+- Psychological factors: Mental illnesses are also influenced by our thoughts and feelings, as well as our surroundings and circumstances.
 Examples of this include our feelings around our body image or low self-esteem.

-- Misuse of drugs: Drugs, including alcohol, have a powerful effect on our brain and the results are often unpredictable.
+- Misuse of drugs and alcohol: Drugs, including alcohol, have a powerful effect on our brain and the results are often unpredictable.
 Heavy drug use is known to have a negative impact on mental health.

 Common signs of mental illness